FreshAlacrity/cottage-industry/README.md

   - [Air Hop](https://www.curseforge.com/minecraft/mc-mods/air-hop)
   - [Pollution Of The Realms](https://www.curseforge.com/minecraft/mc-mods/pollution-of-the-realms)
   - [Gauges and Switches](https://www.curseforge.com/minecraft/mc-mods/redstone-gauges-and-switches)
+  - May be included later or just done with resource pack textures:
+    - Clear Water
+    - Clear Skies
+    - Lava Clear View

-- Mods to find/discover/create
+## Mods to find/discover/create
   - A 'pokedex' of all JEI items with stats for percent held/submitted and option to set a number of them to have held/submitted

-### Offshoot Projects
-- Optional Datapacks
-  - Mobless
-    - No mob farms required!
-Ways to produce and automate all possible mob drops (especially from hostile mobs)
-      - The idea behind this is to make fighting/killing mobs and animals optional and reduce server lag by providing alternatives to mob farms
-      - Examples: Tridents, Nether Stars, Totem of Undying
-    - No villager or piglin trades required
-  - Stay Home
-    - Ways to get drops that are normally available only through exploring/getting things from chests (e.x. the Pigstep Music Disc)
-    - Ways to craft spawn eggs
-  - Craft the Uncraftable
-    - Wild complicated recipes for items intended for creative mode use